Dawnie Walton

 Dawnie Walton (born 1976 or 1977) is an American journalist and novelist.
-She is known for her novel, The Final Revival of Opal & Nev, which won the 2022 Aspen Words Literary Prize, the 2022 VCU Cabell First Novelist Award, and was longlisted for the Women's Prize for Fiction.
+She is known for her novel, The Final Revival of Opal & Nev, which won the 2022 Aspen Words Literary Prize and the 2022 VCU Cabell First Novelist Award, and was longlisted for the Women's Prize for Fiction.

 Education and life

-Walton was born in 1976 or 1977, and grew up in Jacksonville, Florida where she attended Stanton College Prep.
-She went to college at Florida A&M University in Tallahassee, a historically Black school, and she received her MFA from the Iowa Writers' Workshop.
+Walton was born in the 1970s and grew up in Jacksonville, Florida, where she attended Stanton College Preparatory School.
+She went to college at Florida A&M University in Tallahassee, a historically Black university, and she received her MFA from the Iowa Writers' Workshop.

-She currently lives in Brooklyn with her husband.
+She lives in Brooklyn with her husband.

 Career

 Journalism

-In 1994, Walton began her career in journalism as a recent high school graduate interning for The Florida Times-Union — she wrote for the Teen Rap section of the paper that existed at the time.
+In 1994, Walton began her career in journalism after graduating high school interning for The Florida Times-Union — she wrote for the Teen Rap section of the paper that existed at the time.
 Her journalism career continued after college at The Oregonian in Portland and The Washington Post in D.C.
-She then moved to New York City where she worked as a magazine editor for a number of publications, including Essence, Entertainment Weekly, Getty Images, and LIFE.
+She then moved to New York City, where she worked as a magazine editor for a number of publications, including Essence, Entertainment Weekly, Getty Images, and LIFE.

 Writing

 Walton published her debut novel, The Final Revival of Opal & Nev, in 2021 to critical acclaim.
 The book covers the fictionalized oral history of a 1970s interracial rock duo.

-She was inspired to write the book after seeing the documentary called 20 Feet from Stardom about backup singers.
-It featured Lynn Mabry and Ednah Holt who were singing with Talking Heads, and Walton found herself drawn to these "two amazing Black women."
-Thus began the inspiration for her first novel.
+She was inspired to write the book after seeing the documentary 20 Feet from Stardom about backing vocalists.
+It features Lynn Mabry and Ednah Holt singing with the Talking Heads.

-Walton wrote this novel over seven years, for much of that time working on it before or after her day job, waking up at 5 am or staying up late.
-Walton was working as the deputy managing editor at Essence in 2015 when she decided to leave her job entirely to work on the novel full-time.
+Walton wrote this novel over seven years, for much of that time working on it before or after her day job.
+Walton was working as the deputy managing editor at Essence in 2015 when she decided to leave her job to work on the novel full-time.

-While working on this novel, Walton attended writing residencies at MacDowell Colony and the Tin House Summer Workshop, and she received her master's degree in Fine Arts from the Iowa Writers' Workshop in 2013.
+While working on this novel, Walton attended writing residencies at MacDowell Colony and the Tin House Summer Workshop, and she received her Master of Fine Arts degree from the Iowa Writers' Workshop in 2013.

-The novel went on to win the 2022 Virginia Commonwealth University Cabell First Novelist Award, the 2022 Mark Twain American Voice in Literature Award, and the 2022 Aspen Words Literary Prize.
-The book was named one of the best books of 2021 by The Washington Post, National Public Radio, Esquire and President Obama.
+The novel won the 2022 VCU Cabell First Novelist Award, the 2022 Mark Twain American Voice in Literature Award, and the 2022 Aspen Words Literary Prize.
+The book was named one of the best books of 2021 by The Washington Post, NPR, Esquire, and Barack Obama.
 The audiobook version of the novel won the 2022 Audie Award for Fiction.